Historic, anxious handover as Afghanistan swears in new leader

 Ghani must also reset relations with the United States, which have soured in recent years under Karzai.
 One of Ghani’s first acts as president is expected to be signing a bilateral security agreement to allow a small contingent of U.S. forces to remain to train and assist the new Afghan army and police.

-Karzai has refused to sign it, but both Ghani and Abdullah are in favor of signing it promptly.
+Karzai has refused to sign it, but both Ghani and Abdullah are in favour of signing it promptly.

 The inauguration ceremony is expected to begin at about 10 a.m.
 (0530 GMT) at the vast presidential palace compound.
 Foreign dignitaries including Pakistani President Mamnoon Hussain and senior White House adviser John Podesta are due to attend.